brunolnetto/trino-dbt-spark/docs/LEARNING_INDEX.md

 1. **Architecture**: Why use different engines for different layers?
 2. **Implementation**: How do incremental models work in dbt?
-3. **Performance**: What are the key optimization strategies for Delta Lake?
+3. **Performance**: What are the key optimization strategies for Apache Iceberg?
 4. **Operations**: How would you implement data quality monitoring?
 5. **Scaling**: How would you adapt this architecture for 100x more data?